-Mr. Rinker is ranked as a leading lawyer in the M&A and private equity buyouts categories of Chambers Global (2020) and Chambers USA (2020) and is one of only seven M&A lawyers in the U.S. ranked in both categories.
+Mr. Rinker is ranked as a leading lawyer in the private equity buyouts category of Chambers Global (2021).
+He is also ranked for both M&A and private equity buyouts by Chambers USA (2021) and is one of only seven M&A lawyers in the U.S. ranked in both categories.
 He is described as “very smart, creative and thorough,” with “a strong ability to identify the most material issues and succinctly articulate how to address them or how to think through downside scenarios.”
 Recognized by clients for his “commercial mind set” and “ability to understand, develop and present unique solutions,” clients reveal that he is “able to anticipate issues across a number of fronts” and that his negotiation skills make a significant difference in a transaction.
 He is also recommended for private equity buyouts, M&A and healthcare by The Legal 500 US (2020), with previous editions of the guide describing him as “very accessible and commercial,” “a strong negotiator,” “extremely client oriented” and “calm under fire.”
 Clients say he has the “experience base, familiarity with market precedents and ability to help create unique structures to position clients to make the best deals they can.”
 Mr. Rinker is also ranked as a leading lawyer by IFLR1000 (2020).

 He was selected by The New York Times as a member of the next generation of leading deal makers and was included in its “Facebook of Wall Street’s Future.”
 Mr. Rinker was twice named a “Law360 MVP” (2013, 2016) for his exceptional work in private equity.
 In addition, Mr. Rinker led the firm’s representation of Access Industries, as part of a consortium with Apollo Global Management and Riverstone Holdings, in its $7.15 billion acquisition of the oil and gas exploration and production assets of El Paso, which was named “Private Equity Deal of the Year” by International Financial Law Review.